Iowa PIRG Education Fund

 Promoting Innovations in Cost and Quality

 Research and the experience of innovative providers across the country have identified game-changing strategies to hold down costs by providing higher-quality, coordinated care to patients: medical homes, chronic disease management, accountable care organizations, and bundled payments.
 The exchange, in its negotiations with insurers, can drive them to adopt these proven strategies.
-Once plans have initially agreed to adopt these reforms, the exchange must monitor their implementation, so that insurers disclose information on the impact which the reforms actually have on quality of care and coverage, cost, outcomes, and adherence to best practices.
-The exchange should provide a special “seal of approval” for the plans that do the best job at providing high quality care, and provide consumers with easily understandable information about what these reforms mean and how consumers can best make use of them.
+Once plans have initially agreed to adopt these reforms, exchanges must monitor their implementation, so that insurers disclose information on the impact which the reforms actually have on quality of care and coverage, cost, outcomes, and adherence to best practices.
+The exchange should provide a special “seal of approval” for the plans that do the best job at providing high quality low-cost care, and provide consumers with easily understandable information about what these reforms mean and how consumers can best make use of them.

 Coordinating with Public Programs

-The exchange will be only one piece of the state’s larger health care landscape, which will continue to include public programs like Medicaid and the Children’s Health Insurance Program (CHIP).
+The exchange will be only one piece of the larger health care landscape, which will continue to include public programs like Medicaid and the Children’s Health Insurance Program (CHIP).
 Coordinating these various programs will require careful attention to issues of eligibility, enrollment, and transition, but will allow states to save money due to increased efficiency, and give consumers an easier experience getting their coverage.
 Whatever door a consumer enters through – applying to the exchange or a public program – they should quickly and easily receive the appropriate coverage.
 The state’s system should obtain updated information from enrollees in both public programs and the exchange each year, and if the enrollee’s eligibility has not changed, their coverage should be automatically renewed.
 If the enrollee instead becomes newly eligible for some other coverage source, the exchange should present the enrollee with their new choices, and automatically enroll them unless they opt out.

 Also, the exchange has the opportunity to create ratings, comparison tools, standardized forms, and other services to allow consumers to easily understand their coverage options when purchasing coverage through the exchange’s web portal.
 Some of them might also be helpful for allowing public program beneficiaries to understand their coverage, so states may want to incorporate these aspects of the exchange’s systems into those of their public programs.
 Similarly, exchanges should encourage private insurers to adopt reforms to how they pay for care that would reward high-quality, lower-cost care.
-The impact of these reforms will be heightened if similar reforms are also instituted in, and coordinated with, the public programs administered by the state.
+The impact of these reforms will be heightened if similar reforms are also instituted in the public programs administered by the state.